ABOUT ME

 Writer.
 Teacher.
 Lifelong learner

-Brandi Bradley is a self-published writer and teacher who lives in the great city of Atlanta.
+Brandi Bradley is an indie author and educator who lives in the great city of Atlanta.

 She writes short stories and novels about crime, family drama, flea markets, cowboys, rowdy girls, and gossip.